aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comment/_index.md

 ```

 Represents the content of comment.

+**Remarks**

 If this is a threaded comment, the note could not be changed, otherwise MS Excel could not process it as a threaded comment.

 **Example**